Workflow Overview

 Notes

-• The core workflow (Stages 0–7) focuses on bulk screening and database generation.
+• The core workflow (Stages 0–9) focuses on bulk screening, database generation, and thermodynamic analysis.

 • Surface generation is intentionally decoupled from the main pipeline and is executed separately.